Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction

-Building such highly detailed anatomical models that accurately represent the non-compact myocardium is feasible\cite{plank09:_generation} and can be achieved also with routine clinical imaging.
+Building such highly detailed anatomical models that accurately represent the non-compact myocardium is feasible~\cite{plank09:_generation} and can be achieved also with routine clinical imaging.
 These effects require further investigation, but this was beyond the scope of this study.

+\revaat{ In this work, we have not considered the repolarization phase and the corresponding T-wave.
+In principle, our methodology can be easily extended to optimize specific repolarization parameters in the forward model~\cite{gillette2021framework, camps_harnessing_2025}. }

 In conclusion, in this paper we extensively validated our recent method \geodesicBP{} for creating \gls{cdt} from the surface \gls{ecg} and discussed the identifiability and uniqueness in recovering \gls{lat} maps.
 While the \gls{ecg} reconstruction can be achieved in a reliable manner, the quality of the \gls{lat} reconstruction highly depends on the restrictions put onto the \glspl{pmj}, the initialization of the parameters, and the number of electrodes.
 According to our findings, the restrictions were the most important factor to improve the overall quality of the results and minimize variability between the reconstructions.